Artemis of Bana-Mighdall: Shim'Tar

 After some time, Artemis returned to Themyscira to aid her Amazon sisters in the uneasy living conditions they continued to work in due to lingering animosities between the two tribes.
 Civil war eventually broke out between the two groups of Amazons, leaving Artemis to take up the title of her tribe's chief warrior, or Shim'Tar.
 She did this in the hopes of ending the war and to guide both tribes to peaceful negotiations.
-As Shim'Tar, Artemis battled Queen Hippolyta, who was acting as the newest Wonder Woman.
+As Shim'Tar, Artemis battled Hippolyta, who was acting as the newest Wonder Woman.
 During their battle, Artemis reminded Hippolyta that the Themyscirian queen was not given the armor of Wonder Woman out of honor, but rather as a punishment for causing the death of not only Artemis, but of her daughter Diana as well.
 Ultimately coming to her senses, Hippolyta finally forgave the Amazons of Bana-Mighdall for their previous transgressions, and joined her daughter Diana on the battlefield.
-Together Queen Hippolyta and Princess Diana renounced their crowns, leaving the island without a structured government in the hopes of ending the needless slaughter brought on by the war.
-They were successful, and Artemis and the Themyscirian General Philippus were later voted to be co-rulers of the island.
+Together, Hippolyta and Diana renounced their crowns, leaving the island without a structured government in the hopes of ending the needless slaughter brought on by the war.
+They were successful, and Artemis and the Themyscirian Philippus were later voted to be co-rulers of the island.
 Philippus was given the title of Chancellor and Archon Eponymous, whereas Artemis was given the title of Polemarch.
 It is explained that Archon Eponymous equates to the Civic Office of a Presidential title, whereas the position of Polemarch translates to War Leader, similar to the position of Commander-In-Chief.

 As co-ruler Artemis helped usher in a new age for the Amazons by inviting outworlders to commune on Themyscira.
 This included both Earth-bound peoples as well as alien races.
 Together with her people, Artemis learned about advanced alien technology and new battle skills.
 Not all those contacted met the invitation warmly.
 The U.S. government posted warships along the U.S./Themyscira border.
 Later the American president, Jonathan Vincent Horne, called a meeting with Artemis, Philippus and Diana.
 He had his White House Chief of Staff, Mr. Ables, inform them that the U.S. government would ease the blockade if the Amazons agreed to transfer blueprints on how to create their own Purple Ray.
 The trio gave a firm "no" as an answer, telling the President that they feared the U.S. government would use the Purple Ray as a weapon.
 Because of this tensions between the two nations remained.